T20X/notes/C++Allocators.md

 ::operator delete does not call destrcutor because type info is lost
 ::operator [] new is meant to implement special array indexing strategy where allocated size won't be exactly  N * sizeof(T) bad_alloc can also happen because of heap corruption

+# std::realloc

+The reallocation is done by either:

+a) expanding or contracting the existing area pointed to by ptr, if possible.
+The contents of the area remain unchanged up to the lesser of the new and old sizes.
+If the area is expanded, the contents of the new part of the array are undefined.
+b) allocating a new memory block of size new_size bytes, copying memory area with size equal the lesser of the new and the old sizes, and freeing the old block.

+On success, returns the pointer to the beginning of newly allocated memory.
+To avoid a memory leak, the returned pointer must be deallocated with free or realloc.
+The original pointer ptr is invalidated and any access to it is undefined behavior (even if reallocation was in-place).